 Hepatitis B: What Happens

 Many adults who get hepatitis B have mild symptoms for a short time and then get better on their own.
-But some people are not able to clear the hepatitis B virus from the body, which causes a long-term infection.
-Nearly 90% of infants who get the virus will carry it with them for life.
-Over time, chronic hepatitis B can lead to serious problems such as liver damage, liver failure, and liver cancer.
+But some people are not able to clear the virus from the body, which causes a long-term infection.
+Nearly 90% of infants who get the virus will carry it for life.
+Over time, hepatitis B can lead to serious problems such as liver damage, liver failure, and liver cancer.

 Hepatitis B: How Does It Spread?

 You can get hepatitis B through contact with the blood or body fluids of an infected person.
 In the U.S., it's most often spread through unprotected sex.
 It's also possible to get hepatitis B by sharing an infected person's needles, razors, or toothbrush.
 And an infected mother can pass the virus to her baby during childbirth.
 Hepatitis B is not spread by hugging, sharing food, or coughing.

 Anyone can get hepatitis B, but people who have multiple sex partners or inject illegal drugs have a higher risk.
 Other risk factors include being a health care worker who is exposed to blood or living with someone who has chronic hepatitis B.

 About 25% of people who get hepatitis C defeat the virus after a short-term infection.
 The rest will carry the virus in their body for the long term.
 Chronic hepatitis C can cause very serious complications, including liver failure and liver cancer.
 Fortunately, there are ways to manage the virus and reduce its impact on the liver.